Skip to the content

 Platelets

-- Why platelets matter: Platelets are lifesaving for cancer patients, bone marrow transplant recipients, and anyone at risk of dangerous bleeding.
-They fight infection, control bleeding, and speed recovery.
+• Why platelets matter: Platelets are lifesaving for cancer patients, bone marrow transplant recipients, trauma patients, and others at risk of severe bleeding.
+They help blood clot properly, preventing excessive blood loss and supporting patients through critical treatments and injuries.

 Plasma

-- Why plasma matters: Plasma carries red and white blood cells and platelets throughout the body.
+• Why plasma matters: Plasma is the liquid portion of blood that carries clotting factors, proteins, and nutrients throughout the body.
 It’s essential for burn and trauma patients, people with clotting disorders, and those who need frequent transfusions.

 Red Blood Cells & Double Red Cells